MuckRock/maternal-mortality/README.md

 The data in this repository was requested, collected and analyzed by the following data scientists and journalists: Karen Wang, Columbia University's Brown Institute for Media Innovation and MuckRock; Dillon Bergin, MuckRock; and Derek Kravitz, MuckRock.

+## Updates

+Each time we refresh the data with new provisional or final numbers, from the CDC or state vital records offices, we will update it here.

+*March 8, 2023: We have updated the CDC maternal mortality rate by state .csv file to include final live birth data from 2021 from the CDC.
+This update is also reflected in the 42-day and 1-year maternal mortality rates, which went unchanged from provisional to final.*

 ## Glossary of maternal mortality terms

 | term | description